voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

                     # Return your custom GroupDatasetExporter class here
                     pass

-        Note that, as this type represents an unlabeled image dataset, its importer must be a subclass of |GroupDatasetImporter|, and its exporter must be a subclass of |GroupDatasetExporter|.
+        Note that, as this type represents a grouped dataset, its importer must be a subclass of |GroupDatasetImporter|, and its exporter must be a subclass of |GroupDatasetExporter|.